credebl/docs/src/content/docs/en/userguide/ui-flow.md

 - #### Workflow with Polygon Ledger
 - Before we start with the issuance using Polygon Ledger.
 It is important to create an organization which we saw earlier ( Refer: [Create Organization](https://docs.google.com/document/d/1W5GcUOELbmM7d12bsPFNLkB2Db6qlPTHW40VxujT_SI/edit#heading=h.rilblg99kjuh)).
 Once you have created the organization, the next step is the creation of the wallet.
 - Here, you'll need to choose the method and network you plan to use.
 Make sure your private key has at least 1 MATIC for smooth transactions.
-You can get testnet MATIC from the faucet by [clicking here]('https://faucet.polygon.technology/').
+You can get testnet(amoy) MATIC from the faucet by [clicking here]('https://faucet.polygon.technology/').
 - You can generate the new key, by clicking on the Generate button.
 If you already have a private key, then you can mark the check box of already existed and paste the Private Key in the text box.
 Once done, the wallet gets created for the organization.
 Now, you can proceed with the schema creation and other processes.